TookiWooki/kindlr.gg/readme.md

     tier and then the user pledges by purchasing that pledge tier sticker (1 sticker = $1).
         - The user who pledged can then decorate thier profile page with those collected stickers.
         - Stickers and thier totals are displayed on the campaign.

+Backend (idk what this entails exactly yet..)
+    - Firebase
+        - I've read its best to have all folders as main folders and try not to save information too many levels deep in the tree.
+That way I only pull the information I need instead of all the information above in the same tree. ex: instead of having projects folder inside of the creators folder, I will have them as seperate directories with information linking the two within each?
+I can't see me having to update the information within too often so this should be ok..